mkaplan9/city_guides/seattle.md

 IMO a lot of fruit sours are *too* sour and the fruit taste doesn't come through.
 This one avoids that pitfall, it tastes nicely guava-y.

 ### Holy Mountain Black Beer
-Nice dark winter beet
+Nice dark winter beer

 ## Hikes
-### Lake 22
-The inauspiciously named Lake 22 is a relatively short and close hike that ends at a really beautiful lake.
 ### Lake Serene
 Popular hike not too far from Seattle.
 Big waterfall and clear lake.
 ### Hoh Rainforest to Blue Glacier
 Jimmy and I did this as a 3 night hike in summer 2019 and had a blast.
 You go through old growth rainforest along a beautiful stream, then climb a few thousand feet up to Blue Glacier and back.
 ### Rachel Lake Trail
 Did this one right after a snowstorm and was treated to a true winter wonderland at the top.
 Some nice waterfalls on the way up too.
-2021 edit: also did it in the summer and was equally great.
+2021 edit: also did it in the summer and it was equally great.
 ### Hidden Lake Lookout
 Amazing views across the valley on the way up, and more amazing views from the old fire lookout at the top.